joe-pritchard/email-countdown-timer/README.md

 > Create an animated countdown timer for use within HTML emails

-This is a fork of https://github.com/woolm110/email-countdown-timer, modified to work with composer and be a little less opinionated about how its used (it just spits out the gif as a string for you to do with as you please)
+This is a fork of https://github.com/woolm110/email-countdown-timer, modified to work with composer and be a little less opinionated about how its used (it just spits out the gif as a string for you to do with as you please).

+It also adds the option to pass in a background image to use behind the countdown instead of a solid colour.

 ## Installation
 `composer require joe-pritchard/email-countdown-timer`